 The new reality show, “A Little Bit Country,” starring Jennie Garth, wrapped up shooting its entire season’s schedule in the Santa Ynez Valley, with the project generating over three hundred room nights during the course of the shoot!
 Garth, a ten season veteran of mega-series “Beverly Hills 90210” moved to Santa Barbara County full time in order to pursue the life of a “rancher” and the cameras weren’t far behind.
 The series looks to be a down home, light hearted portrayal of a single mom managing a complex balance of ranch and family.
 The crew primarily shot at Garth’s ranch in Los Olivos, but also filmed family outings, including to beautiful Lake Cachuma.
 You can check out an advance clip here.

-“A Little Bit Country” premiers on Country Music Television on Friday, April 20th, at
+“A Little Bit Country” premiers on Country Music Television on Friday, April 20th, at9 pm, y’all.